 I get asked this question, a LOT and I really don't know how to answer it correctly.
 I was OFFICIALLY diagnosed at age 47, on August 30, 2007.
 But is THAT the correct answer??

-The Judge at my Social Security Disability hearing said my Parkinson's began a year earlier, on August 1, 2006.
+The Judge at my Social Security Disability hearing decided my Parkinson's began a year earlier, on August 1, 2006, but was she correct?

 I used to THINK my Parkinson's started in the summer of 1999, when I couldn't make my right index finger double click my computer mouse at work, but was it THEN?